GYROKINESIS® classes, your body, a chair and the ground.

 Why the floor work as opposed to the equipment work?

-Ask most GYROTONIC® practitioners and teachers who have been doing the work for a considerable amount of time, and I’m willing to put money on the fact that the majority will say they get more out of GYROKINESIS® classes.
+Ask most long time Gyrotonic trainers and practitioners and many of them will say they get more out of GYROKINESIS® classes.
 Why?
 Because it is completely internal.
 There are no external influences, no external resistance or assistance.
 It’s you, your body and your breath.
 That’s it.

 Now that doesn’t mean we don’t love the equipment.
 We LOVE the equipment.
 But the floor work is special.